- A judge overturned the work requirement as of March 2019; enrollees no longer need to report work activities to the state

 The Medicaid and CHIP Payment and Access Commission (MACPAC) sent a letter to HHS in early November, expressing concerns about the low level of reporting compliance in Arkansas and the high number of people who had lost their coverage.
 The letter notes that “the low level of reporting is a strong warning signal that the current process may not be structured in a way that provides individuals an opportunity to succeed, with high stakes for beneficiaries who fail.”
 MACPAC has called for a pause in disenrollments until adjustments are made “to promote awareness, reporting, and compliance.”

 As noted above, the Medicaid work requirement in Arkansas was halted in March 2019 when Federal Judge James Boasberg ruled that the approval HHS had granted to Arkansas to implement a Medicaid work requirement “cannot stand” and was vacated.
-The Trump Administration has appealed the ruling and although the appeals court has not yet ruled on the case, the judges’ questions during oral arguments indicated that they had serious concerns about the coverage losses that are inevitable under a Medicaid work requirement.
+The Trump Administration appealed the ruling and although the appeals court panel upheld the lower court’s decision to overturn the work requirement, the Supreme Court has agreed to hear the case in March 2021.

 Arkansas Medicaid expansion enrollment has declined significantly since 2016